 Pare it down to basics.
 Save yourself time, money and miserable glares from your fellow passengers.

 10. That Guy Who Touches Your Seat

 Confession.
 This whole post is really just my way of sharing this message with the world: Don’t touch my seat.

 Watch the flight attendants walk down the aisle.
 Where are their hands?
 They’re not grabbing my seatback for balance — that would be rude.

 They reach up — to the overhead bins — to steady themselves.
 You can do that, too.

 Also, don’t grab my seat to pull yourself into a standing position.
 That’s what your abdominal muscles are for.

 And your kids’ feet?
-They should definitely never touch my seat.
+Get ‘em the f*** off my seat.